-I think the fact that email input elements can manage multiple emails is a good-to-know fact.
-But for the mentioned reasons, I don't think that the provided functionality is ideal at the time of writing.
+The fact that email input elements can manage multiple emails is a good-to-know fact.
+But for the mentioned reasons, I don't think that the provided functionality is ideal.

-When I have to build an interface that accepts numerous email addresses, I'll probably go with a hand-made interface that provides the user a good overview of their entered data, guarantees helpful error messages and works on any keyboard. 🙈
+When I have to build an interface that accepts numerous email addresses, I'll probably go with a hand-made interface that provides a good overview of the entered data, guarantees helpful error messages and works on any keyboard. 🙈

 Yes?
 Cool!
 You might want to check out Web Weekly for more quick learnings.
 The last edition went out 6 days ago.